-Los Angeles coronavirus testing site threatened by movie shoot for 'She's All That' remake
+A movie shoot for 'She's All That' remake almost temporarily closed a Los Angeles coronavirus testing site

 (CNN)A movie shoot at a Los Angeles landmark nearly temporarily shut down a coronavirus testing site, until city officials stepped in.

 More than 500 people had appointments to be tested Tuesday at Union Station, according to Los Angeles Mayor Eric Garcetti.
+The area was also the site of a movie shoot scheduled to happen on the same day.

-However, they were notified by testing site operator Curative on Monday that the location would be closed due to an event, as first reported by Deadline.
+People with appointments to get tested at the site were notified by testing site operator Curative on Monday that the location would be closed due to an event, as first reported by Deadline.

 News of the testing site's closure quickly garnered backlash online, with many commenting that the location is one of the city's most accessible testing sites.